Learn how the Bocada Cloud Backup Health Score is calculated, and ways to improve your score

 3 - Backup Success Rate

 This measures the average backup success rate for all resources on a weekly basis.
-For example, as displayed in the Executive Summary report, what is the overall success rate for all resource backups in the past week?
+For example, as displayed in the Executive Summary report: what is the overall success rate for all resource backups in the past seven days?
 This measure assigns points using a sliding scale based on the average weekly success rate.
-It's calculated daily by looking back at the last 7 days.
-It is worth 40% of the overall score.
+It's calculated daily by looking back at the last seven days.
+It is worth 40% of the overall score and is the measure with the highest impact on the overall Backup Health Score.

 - How to improve your score on this measure: improve backup success rates by ensuring you are automatically notified of backup failures (you can leverage several tools in Bocada Cloud to do that - see #4 below) and then quickly remediating them.